 Interview Question – Write a function that finds an integer that has duplicates out of a list of integers.
 For example, with input [1, 2, 2, 3], the function should return 2.
 View Answer

-I applied through other source and the process took 3 months - interviewed at Blizzard Entertainment in September 2013.
+I applied through other source and the process took 3 months - interviewed at Blizzard Entertainment in May 2011.

 Interview Details – It was an extremely long interview.
 I think I met practically every other artist I would be working with.
 It seems like they liked my work and just wanted to make sure I would be nice to work with.
 Concept art jobs are not especially technical and they already have a really good idea of your art capabilities before they hire you.